D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

         └── my_icon.dc6
 ```

-## Apply-time semantics

-- The destination directory is created automatically if it does not already exist.
+## What happens when the plugin is applied

+A few things to keep in mind:

+- If the destination folder doesn't exist yet, the launcher creates it for you.
-- Each `target` is **overwritten** on apply (the file is opened with create-mode).
-If two entries share the same `target`, the later one wins — avoid duplicate targets.
+- Each `target` is **overwritten** on every apply.
+If two entries point to the same `target`, the second one wins — so don't use duplicate targets unless you really mean it.
-- Asset copies happen alongside the regular `.txt` / strings operations when the plugin is enabled, after the mod root is resolved from the launcher's excel directory.
+- Asset copies happen at the same time as the regular `.txt` / strings operations, right after the launcher figures out where the mod folder lives.
-- Validation runs before any copying: empty `source` / `target`, sources outside `assets/`, and absolute or `..`-traversing targets all cause the plugin to be rejected with a descriptive error.
+- Everything is validated **before** any copying starts.
+An empty `source` or `target`, a source outside `assets/`, or a target that is absolute or contains `..` will reject the plugin with a clear error.

-## Pure-asset plugins
+## Asset-only plugins are fine

-Asset-only plugins are fully supported — leave `files` and `parameters` as empty arrays (`[]`) and only populate `assets`.
+You don't have to ship any data edits if you don't want to.
+Set `files` and `parameters` to empty arrays (`[]`) and put everything in `assets`.
 The bundled `soundplugintest` example does exactly this.

-## Combining assets with normal operations
+## Combining assets with data edits

-A single plugin can mix asset replacements with regular `.txt` / strings operations — the three manifest sections (`files`, `parameters`, `assets`) are independent and all run during the same plugin-apply pass:
+A single plugin can mix asset replacements with normal `.txt` / strings operations.
+The three sections of the manifest — `files`, `parameters`, and `assets` — are independent of each other and all run during the same apply pass:

-- Operations from `files` are processed by the normal excel / strings pipeline (using `parameters`).
+- Operations from `files` are processed by the normal excel / strings pipeline, using the values from `parameters`.
 - Every entry in `assets` is copied to its `target` under the mod root.
-- The mod root is resolved once per plugin, asset paths are validated up front, and a failure in either phase surfaces as a single plugin failure in the launcher log.
+- The mod root is resolved once per plugin, asset paths are validated up front, and any failure in either phase shows up as a single plugin failure in the launcher log.

 ### Example: combined manifest